immauss/openvas/Readme.md

 ## Documentation ##
 The current docs are maintained on github [here](https://immauss.github.io/openvas/)
 - - - -
+# 5 March 2023 #
+## 22.4.08 ##

+Minor update fixing the health check.
+If you were seeing an unhealthy state from docker, but the logs said everything was OK, then this will fix it.
+In short, the timeout of 3 seconds was not enough for all the health check script was checking.
+The timeout is now set to 10s.

 # 21 Feb 2023 #
 ## 22.4.07 ##